 But it is not all about big, flashy activations.
 Simpler tech can also streamline how you share information and collect data:

 - Smart QR Codes: Use dynamic QR codes that link to case studies, product spec sheets, or exclusive event content.
-Not only does this cut down on paper waste, but it also gives you data on who downloaded what, offering a peek into their specific interests.
+Not only does this cut down on paper waste, but it also gives you data on who downloaded what, offering insight into specific interests.

 - Interactive Surveys and Polls: Engage visitors with quick, gamified surveys on a tablet.
 You can gather market research, qualify leads on the spot, and even personalize their next steps based on their answers.